Paola Bassanese is a freelance author and writer specialising in food, lifestyle and entertainment.

 Finding Freelance Writing Work

 I used Indeed to find remote content creation work.
 The first thing I noticed is that, once you submit your CV, you also need to pass a writing test.
-In my opinion, this is a good thing, because it helps the employer to filter out unsuitable candidates and provides a level of assurance to candidates that only high quality work will be accepted.
+In my opinion, this is a good thing because it helps the employer to filter out unsuitable candidates and provides a level of assurance to candidates that only high-quality work will be accepted.
 Quality work attracts better rates of pay.
-You may need to wait 2-3 weeks for the results, and a bit longer to start a new writing project.
+You may need to wait for 2–3 weeks for the results and a bit longer to start a new writing project.
 In other words, expect a waiting time of about a month from the day you sent your CV.

 Companies will ask you about your minimum rate per article or per 500-1000 words or per word.
 Of course, it is up to you to pitch your minimum rate at an acceptable level, and it is your priority to reject a project if it doesn’t pay a good rate.

-In my experience, I found that on average my success rate in getting projects was approximately 1 in 5, i.e., for every 5 CVs (and sometimes writing test) sent, a client would contact me expressing an interest in working with me.
-From then, the negotiation started and sometimes I had to reject projects as the minimum rate offered wasn’t enough.
+In my experience, I found that, on average, my success rate in getting projects was approximately 1 in 5, i.e., for every 5 CVs (and sometimes writing tests) sent, a client would contact me expressing an interest in working with me.
+From then on, the negotiation started, and sometimes I had to reject projects as the minimum rate offered wasn’t enough.